“But let justice roll on like a river, righteousness like a never-failing stream!”

-Designated by Synod 2017, this date marks the second annual Day of Justice across the Christian Reformed Church in North America.
+Designated by Synod 2017, this date marks the third annual Day of Justice across the Christian Reformed Church in North America.

 If this date does not work for your congregation, please consider holding a Day of Justice on another date that works better for you.

 As Christians, we are called to a lifetime of justice and righteousness.
 In the earliest parts of the Old Testament, God calls people to be stewards of creation and to care for their brothers and sisters.
 Later, there are explicit rules about caring for widows and orphans, forgiving debts, and farming in a way that preserves the soil for the long-term.

 In the New Testament, Jesus models a new kind of justice that includes extending the gospel to all people, appropriately challenging authority, and caring for the “least of those” among us.
 Today, each of us lives out this call to biblical justice in our individual lives and through the ministries of our local congregations.